Flexible monthly business insurance

 Extra days of annual leave

 For many employees, enjoying time away from work isn’t all about trying to get a side hustle off the ground, but revolves around enjoying time with family and friends, relaxing and recuperating.
-A great way to reward hard-working employees at the end of a successful year is to offer additional days of leave the following year.
+A great way to reward hard-working employees is to offer additional days of paid leave.
 This doesn’t have to cost the business anything in real terms, as a rested and relaxed employee is likely to be more productive during the time they are in the office.

 Indeed, a long-term experiment in shorter working weeks in Iceland between 2015 and 2019 found that productivity often actually increased overall with more time off for employees.